 If you like the idea of a propane smoker but you need a larger space then we’ve got the solution for you!
 There’s a lot to like about this smoker and Smoke Hollow is a well-loved brand.

-Best For: Those who want the best gas smoker that’s easy to use combined with more room to work.
+Best For: Those who want one of the best BBQ smokers that’s easy to use combined with more room to work.

 Smoker Comparison Table